Shoe Carnival (NASDAQ:SCVL) Issues FY 2021 Earnings Guidance

-SCVL has been the subject of several research reports.
-Pivotal Research increased their price target on Shoe Carnival from $44.00 to $46.00 and gave the stock a buy rating in a research note on Thursday, August 19th.
-Monness Crespi & Hardt started coverage on Shoe Carnival in a report on Thursday, August 19th.
-They set a buy rating and a $42.00 price objective on the stock.
+Several research firms recently commented on SCVL.
+Pivotal Research increased their price objective on Shoe Carnival from $44.00 to $46.00 and gave the company a buy rating in a research report on Thursday, August 19th.
+Monness Crespi & Hardt assumed coverage on Shoe Carnival in a report on Thursday, August 19th.
+They issued a buy rating and a $42.00 target price on the stock.

-The business also recently declared a quarterly dividend, which was paid on Monday, July 19th.
-Investors of record on Tuesday, July 6th were given a dividend of $0.07 per share.
-The ex-dividend date of this dividend was Friday, July 2nd.
-This represents a $0.28 annualized dividend and a yield of 0.75%.
-Shoe Carnival’s payout ratio is 50.00%.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, July 19th.
+Stockholders of record on Tuesday, July 6th were paid a $0.07 dividend.
+This represents a $0.28 annualized dividend and a dividend yield of 0.80%.
+The ex-dividend date was Friday, July 2nd.
+Shoe Carnival’s dividend payout ratio (DPR) is currently 50.00%.

-In other news, Director Kent A. Kleeberger sold 1,500 shares of Shoe Carnival stock in a transaction that occurred on Friday, August 27th.
+In other news, Director Kent A. Kleeberger sold 1,500 shares of the firm’s stock in a transaction dated Friday, August 27th.
 The stock was sold at an average price of $37.46, for a total value of $56,190.00.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
 32.00% of the stock is owned by company insiders.

 An institutional investor recently raised its position in Shoe Carnival stock.
-Morgan Stanley raised its holdings in Shoe Carnival, Inc. (NASDAQ:SCVL) by 107.7% during the second quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 89,235 shares of the company’s stock after buying an additional 46,270 shares during the quarter.
-Morgan Stanley owned about 0.31% of Shoe Carnival worth $6,388,000 at the end of the most recent quarter.
+Morgan Stanley increased its holdings in shares of Shoe Carnival, Inc. (NASDAQ:SCVL) by 107.7% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 89,235 shares of the company’s stock after purchasing an additional 46,270 shares during the quarter.
+Morgan Stanley owned approximately 0.31% of Shoe Carnival worth $6,388,000 at the end of the most recent reporting period.
 Institutional investors and hedge funds own 31.57% of the company’s stock.

 Shoe Carnival Company Profile